Graphs and complexes of lattices: Introduction

 for some $n,p,q\geq 0$, where each $S_i$ is an almost connected simple Lie group with trivial centre and each $D_j$ is a totally disconnected irreducible group with trivial amenable radical.
 Moreover by \cite[Addendum~1.8]{CapraceMonod2009a}, $X$ itself splits as

 where each $X_i$ is an irreducible symmetric space of non-compact type and each $Y_j$ is an irreducible minimal $\CAT(0)$-space.

 Taking these decompositions as a starting point motivates a new approach towards $\CAT(0)$ groups, that is, understanding the lattices in each of the factors individually and then how the factors interact.
-The later question is the central goal of this paper: To provide a combinatorial framework for studying lattices in products of irreducible $\CAT(0)$ spaces and deduce properties of the algebraically irreducible lattices.
-To this end we introduce the notion of a \emph{graph of lattices} (Definition~\ref{def.gol}) with fixed locally-finite Bass-Serre $\calt$ (we will also assume that the tree is unimodular and its automorphism group is non-discrete, these are essentially non-degeneracy conditions so that there are tree lattices).
+The latter question is the central goal of this paper: To provide a combinatorial framework for studying lattices in products of irreducible $\CAT(0)$ spaces and deduce properties of the algebraically irreducible lattices.
+To this end we introduce the notion of a \emph{graph of lattices} (Definition~\ref{def.gol}) with fixed locally-finite Bass--Serre $\calt$ (we often assume that its automorphism group is non-discrete and unimodular, these are essentially non-degeneracy conditions so that there are uniform tree lattices).
 Note that in the case of a product of two trees a similar construction was considered by Benakli and Glasner \cite{BenakliGlasner2002}.